marbald/helm-minikube/README.md

 The `--vm-true` parameter is needed only if you are installing this on a Mackbook, [check this link](https://github.com/kubernetes/minikube/issues/7332) for further info.

-Once your cluster is started, we need to install our ingress addon
+Once your cluster is started, we need to install our ingress addon, we are going to need this in order to add an NGINX ingress to gain access from a browser

 ```bash
 > minikube addons enable ingress